Bernie Sanders and Hillary Clinton appear to have split victories in the Oregon and Kentucky primaries Tuesday night.

-Sanders had a more comfortable victory in Oregon, where he was leading Clinton by more than 7 points.
+Sanders had a more comfortable victory in Oregon, where he was leading Clinton by more 12 points with 95.5 percent of the vote reported as of Wednesday afternoon.
 De facto GOP nominee Donald Trump, the only remaining candidate, easily won the state's Republican primary.

 Ultimately, Tuesday's dueling victories did little to change the trajectory of the Democratic race.
 The two will end up splitting delegates in Kentucky, and Sanders will gain a handful more than Clinton in Oregon.
 But her delegate lead will still remain almost 280 pledged delegates — virtually impossible for Sanders to make up in the remaining six state contests.

 Speaking at a rally in California late Tuesday, Sanders was defiant that he would remain in the race despite the "steep hill" he faced.
 He said he was confident he would win the state's primary on June 7 and promised to "fight for every vote" until the District of Columbia's Democratic primary on June 14, and "take our fight to the convention" in July in Philadelphia.